shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/yield-analytics-7-17.md

 description: Learn how to "Update All" datasets, when there are multiple datasets in reports. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
 ---

-# Yield analytics 7.17
+# Yield Analytics 7.17

 ## Feature enhancements

 We have created an option to "Update All" datasets, when there are multiple datasets in reports.
 This will eliminate the need to go into each dataset to change a single metric filter.

 1. Single dataset
     1. Normal operation